ConvertCalculator Icon

 • spreadsheet_id

-• The ID string of the Google spreadsheet, that can be found in the URL of the spreadsheet
+• The ID string of the Google spreadsheet that can be found in the URL of the spreadsheet

 • sheet_id

-• The ID string of the sheet (or sometimes called worksheet), that can be found in the URL of the spreadsheet.
+• The ID string of the sheet (or sometimes called worksheet) that can be found in the URL of the spreadsheet.

 Notes

 • Before you can use the GOOGLESHEET function you need to connect your Google account.
-You can set connect your account in the connections section of the account page.
+You can connect your account in the connections section of the account page.

 • The return value from this function is a matrix (or table-like dataset) with rows and columns.

-• You can find the spreadsheet_id and sheet_id in the URL of your google spreadsheet.
+• You can find the spreadsheet_id and sheet_id in the URL of your Google spreadsheet.
 Open your spreadsheet and find the spreadsheet_id and sheet_id here:

 Google Sheets webpage